Nathanage3/alx-low_level_programming/0x12-singly_linked_lists/README.md

-singly linked list on C
+singly linked lists on C